 - Assemble the four walls.
 Nail the wall structures (you can pre-order them online with the right measurements) to the frameworks.
 You might need another helper to hold the walls in place while you attack them to the frameworks.

 - Mount the door.
 It’s a good idea to place a lock there as well.
+If you don’t know how to fit a door yourself, call for a professional fitter and have done as it should be.

-How to Build a Garden Shed Roof
+How to Build a Garden Shed Roof?

 - Frame the roof.
 This will serve as the skeleton of your roof.
 Join two rafters together at an angle of the roof slope, which will outline the shape of your roof.
 Make sure the joint is stable.

 - Make a “bird’s mouth” at the ends of the rafters and attach.
-A “bird’s mouth” is a cut at the end of the rafters in a triangular shape (much like a bird’s beak), which will be used for attacking the frame to the walls of the shed.
+A “bird’s mouth” is a cut at the end of the rafters in a triangular shape (much like a bird’s beak), which will be used for attaching the frame to the walls of the shed.

 - Attach pieces of blocking between each pair of rafters.
 For an even better stability, nail wooden blocks between the rafters.